IDCubed/oms-docs/sources/contributing/vm_images.rst

 Initial Set Up
 --------------

-Packer is a very light-weight framework for automating the process of building containers and images for use in various virtualization technologies.
-Packer includes automated structures for a handful of subsystems, from qemu, to AWS, openstack, and even docker.io.
+Packer is a light-weight framework for automating the process of building containers and images for use in various virtualization technologies.
+Packer includes automated structures for a handful of VM subsystems, from qemu, to AWS, openstack, and even Docker.
 Additionally, Packer has support for different types of provisioners, including shell scripts and file uploads, Ansible, Puppet, and SaltStack.

 .. note::